 - Analyse and predict how unresolved and/or ambiguous questions of property law could be resolved by the courts through an analysis of case law, underlying policy and the judicial method;

-- Analyse and critique the values and policy considerations underlying property transactions covered in the course;
+- Analyse and critique the values and policy considerations underlying property transactions covered in the course, incorporating a diverse range of perspectives;

 - Select and apply a range of legally specific research principles, methods and tools appropriate to evaluate and propose solutions to factually complex property law problems;